 More studies are needed on the direct effects of the turmeric sex drive relationship, but as with many natural alternatives there has been some very positive indications on an individual basis.

 The evidence in rodent studies on increasing libido, though, is promising.
-Studies demonstrate a libido enhancing effect by two main avenues, which Dr Ellis has broken down for us:
+Studies demonstrate a libido enhancing effect by two main avenues, which Miss Ellis has broken down for us:

 Turmeric and blood flow